dsbrown1331/birl_homework/README.md

 ## Submission.

 Follow the instructions in the jupyter notebook and prepare a pdf report with your answers to the questions and submit the pdf along with your code in a zip file.
+Feel free to input your answers in the provided notebook using Markdown and save a pdf of that.
 Submit via Canvas.